lightbend/kalix-jvm-sdk/maven-archetype-akkasls/README.md

   </activeProfiles>
 ```

-Then, to use on Linux and macOS, noting the `CHANGEME=TO-VERSION-TO-USE`:
+Then, to use on Linux and macOS:

 ```
 mvn \
   archetype:generate \
   -DarchetypeGroupId=com.lightbend \
   -DarchetypeArtifactId=maven-archetype-akkasls \
-  -DarchetypeVersion=<CHANGEME=TO-VERSION-TO-USE>
+  -DarchetypeVersion=LATEST
 ```

-To use on Windows 10 or later, also noting the `CHANGEME=TO-VERSION-TO-USE`:
+To use on Windows 10 or later:

 ```
 mvn ^
   archetype:generate ^
   -DarchetypeGroupId=com.lightbend ^
   -DarchetypeArtifactId=maven-archetype-akkasls ^
-  -DarchetypeVersion=<CHANGEME=TO-VERSION-TO-USE>
+  -DarchetypeVersion=LATEST
 ```